doitsujin/dxbc-spirv/ir/ir.md

 For `CompositeConstruct`, the constituents must match the composite member type exactly.
 It is not allowed to pass flattened scalar values.

-The `%address` parameter is a vector or scalar of an integer type.
+The `%address` parameter is a constant vector or scalar of an integer type.

 ### Sparse feedback
 Instructions decorated with the `SparseFeedback` flag return a struct type with the following members: